Carl F. Ullrich: Early life and education

-Ullrich was born in Ridgewood, New Jersey in 1928 and grew up on Long Island, New York.
+Ullrich was born in Ridgewood, New Jersey, in 1928 and grew up on Long Island, New York.
 He attended Cornell University, where he received a Bachelor of Mechanical Engineering degree in 1950.
-While at Cornell, he joined Sigma Chi fraternity and was a member of the 1949 national champion lightweight crew team, serving as captain in 1950.
+While at Cornell, he joined Sigma Chi fraternity and was a member of the 1949 national champion lightweight crew, serving as captain in 1950.
 He also was a member of the Quill and Dagger society.
 After graduation he was commissioned as a 2nd Lieutenant in the United States Marine Corps, and served as an infantry officer during the Korean War.

 Coaching career

 Ullrich returned to Cornell as the freshman crew coach in 1955, before taking over the varsity team at Columbia University in 1960.
 After a stint as head coach at Boston University, Ullrich took over the boathouse at the United States Naval Academy in 1968, where he served as head coach and assistant athletic director for over a decade.